 Advising is a dynamic process where give and take on both sides is encouraged and expected.
 Your advisor makes suggestions based on his or her best information about you and your educational goals.
 For instance, if you can only attend school on a part-time basis, make sure your advisor is aware of this.

 Remember that your advisor is there to help you complete your degree and if you are asking to take classes outside of your major he or she may try to guide you back to your program of study.
-If you are finding courses in other programs more interesting, you may want to talk to a counselor about exploring other educational areas and possibly changing your major.
+If you are finding courses in other programs more interesting, you may want to talk to your advisor about exploring other educational areas and possibly changing your major or adding another major.

 If you are receiving financial aid, note that financial aid may only be used to take courses within your selected major.